Mkohm/detekt-hint/README.md

 kotlin_detekt.detekt(inline_mode: true)
 ```

-Integrate Danger with your CI of choice.
+- Integrate Danger with your CI of choice.
 Add following in the script step:
 ```
   - ./gradlew assemble
   - gem install bundler
   - bundle install
   - bundle exec danger --verbose # Verbose is nice for debugging if any problems occur
 ```
-4. Create a bot user in Github and get a token.
+4. Create a bot user in Github and set up access token and permissions.

 5. Put the token in your CI environment.